YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 ![Alt text](https://github.com/YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/blob/main/Images/intro_im.png)

+## Introduction

+This project is dedicated to revolutionizing the way we predict socioeconomic indicators, specifically focusing on consumption expenditure in Malawi using alternative data sources(big data) and open-source frameworks.
+Although traditional household surveys are vital for decision-making, they suffer from resource-intensive and time-consuming drawbacks.
+These challenges, coupled with data gaps and reproducibility issues, hinder our ability to effectively monitor UN Sustainable Development Goals.
+Our project uniquely integrates World Bank LSMS survey Microdata and satellite imagery captured during both nighttime and daytime.
+By employing advanced machine learning and deep learning techniques, we aim to forecast socioeconomic indicators more accurately.

+Our objectives include filling in temporal and spatial data gaps, refining our methodology with open-source tools, and enhancing overall reproducibility.
+In alignment with UN SDGs, particularly SDG 1 (No Poverty), SDG 2 (Zero Hunger)  providing insights into food consumption and hunger, and SDG 9 (Industry, Innovation, and Infrastructure) by embracing innovation in the field of machine learning to enhance understanding and prediction of socioeconomic indicators.
+The project aspires to deliver a cost-effective, accurate, and reproducible AI system tailored for monitoring socioeconomic indicators.
+Our approach goes beyond predicting off-year consumption.

+In this project, we showcased consumption expenditure prediction for Malawi for the year 2016.
+The new approach accommodates off-year predictions, operates as a near real-time monitoring system, and demonstrates scalability for diverse regions.
+The proposed project approach extends beyond consumption prediction covering other indicators like poverty levels, wealth distribution, and electricity accessibility.

 ## Problem❓

 1) The lack of reliable and continuous socioeconomic data in developing countries is a major obstacle to monitoring and evaluating sustainable development goals and making informed policy decisions.
 Obtaining frequent and reliable national-level statistics through surveys is both costly and labor-intensive, which poses a significant challenge for governmental and non-governmental organizations.